 “The sections on rhythm-writing, word-setting and melody-writing will not be directly relevant to the exams from 2018, but these books continue to provide plenty of valuable teaching and learning material for the exams.”

 By way of contrast, they say that their ’Melody Writer’ app, designed around their Grade 5 Theory syllabus, is to be scrapped in December:

 “We designed Melody Writer to support students as they prepared for the melody-writing question at Grade 5.
 However, from January 2018 the revised exam papers will not include this question.
 As a result, we are discontinuing the Melody Writer app at the end of 2017.”

-Taken as a whole these changes appear to lack consistency or cohesion, which is perplexing given the huge respect that I and so many others have for ABRSM.
-The whole notion of publishing a syllabus, learning resources and assessments that aren’t aligned seems fundamentally flawed.
+Taken as a whole these changes appear to somewhat lack consistency or cohesion, which is perplexing given the huge respect that I and so many others have for ABRSM.
+The notion of publishing a syllabus, learning resources and assessments that aren’t aligned seems fundamentally flawed.